John Goodall: Early career

-Having played for Kilmarnock Athletic, he later joined the exodus south and ended up at Great Lever.
+Having played for Kilmarnock Athletic, he later joined the Scotch Professor exodus south and ended up at Great Lever.
 Kilmarnock Athletic played two matches in Lancashire in December 1883.
 The first was on 22 December 1883 against Great Lever, which resulted in a 3–1 win for Kilmarnock Athletic at the Great Lever ground in Bolton.
 Goodall scored one goal.
 They then played against Preston North End at Deepdale on 24 December 1883 and lost 4–1.
 This was the last game that John Goodall played for Kilmarnock Athletic.
 Along with Lucas, and Walkinshaw of Kilmarnock Athletic, John Goodall decided he did not want to return with his team back to Scotland and decided to stay in Lancashire joining the Great Lever Team because he could earn better wages in England.

 His first appearance for Great Lever took place on 29 December 1883 in a game against Halliwell.
 During the 1883–1884 season Great Lever played 45 matches.
 Of these, 35 were won, 8 were lost and 2 drawn.
 And with the help of John Goodall, the team became renowned for scoring lots of goals.
 They scored 180 goals and conceded 68.

 On 6 September 1884 at Great Lever in a 4–2 win for his team, he scored a goal against Blackburn Rovers.
 A week later he scored four goals at Great Lever in a 6–0 win over Derby County.
 On 17 November 1884 at Preston, he made an appearance for Preston North End, his future club, and scored a goal in a 3–1 win against Burnley.
 Both teams had the assistance of players from outside their usual elevens on this day.
 Goodall scored many goals for the Leverites, and by the end of 1884 was being described as the best forward in Lancashire.
 He struck four goals against Walsall Swifts on 31 January 1885 in a 7–0 win at the Great Lever ground in Bolton.